David-Bratkov/Expense-Reimbursement-System/README.md

 * PostgreSQL
 * AWS RDS
 * AWS S3
+* InteliJ

 ## Getting Started

 git clone https://github.com/David-Bratkov/Expense-Reimbursement-System.git

+open up the backend in InteliJ start running Main

+open up selenium with another window in InteliJ and make sure the backend is running first before running Main

 ## Windows CMD Enviroment Variables Setup

-> There are 2 enviroment variables used in this project
+> There are 3 enviroment variables used in this project
->

-(include all environment setup steps)

-> Be sure to include BOTH Windows and Unix command
-> Be sure to mention if the commands only work on a specific platform (eg. AWS, GCP)
+> AWS_RDS_ENDPOINT - The end point needed to connect to the database
+> RDS_USERNAME - The username needed to log into the database
+> RDS_PASSWORD - The password assosiated with the username for the database

 ## PostgreSQL DBever Database Script Commands:
 ```